ollewarne/bdo_name_scraper/README.md

 Reads names from `.txt` files in `word_files/`, checks each name against the BDO adventure page for all region/type combinations, and stores results in a PostgreSQL database.

+## Things I'm working on

+- [ ] add a queue and concurrency to speed up scraping large lists of names

 ## Requirements

 - PostgreSQL database